The German ambassador to China, Jan Hecker, dies | DW | 06.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Hecker had only been in the ambassadorial role for a few days.
-The 54-year-old previously worked as a foreign policy advisor to German Chancellor Angela Merkel.
+The 54-year-old previously worked as a foreign policy adviser to German Chancellor Angela Merkel.

 The German ambassador to China and Angela Merkel confidant Jan Hecker has died after only a few days in the ambassadorial role, the Foreign Ministry announced on Monday morning.